mayermichael1/neovim_lua/README.md

 3. Debug the Program
 4. Terminate the Debugging Session by either running till the end or force terminate (`<leader>dt` or `:DapTerminate`)

+# TODOs

+[ ] test if the float term can be replaced by default neovim terminal